AlexGowans/ArduinoUSBControllerGUI/README.txt

 checksum		 3
 \r\n			 4
 Total Length:		25
-This packet is sent constantly at an ideal rate of 40packets/s 1 packet every 25mS
+This packet is sent constantly at an ideal rate of:
+40packets/S
+25mS/packet
+1000bytes/S

 GUI to Arduino Packet for RGB.
 ###			 3